-Frederick County is a diverse and growing community, attracting peoples of all backgrounds and skills.
-The Office of Economic Development (OED) is committed to diversity, equity, and inclusion, and the vibrancy it brings to Frederick County.
+Frederick County is a diverse and growing community, attracting people of all backgrounds and skills.
+The Frederick County Office of Economic Development (FCOED) is committed to diversity, equity, and inclusion, and the vibrancy it brings to Frederick County.

 In 2015, the Frederick County Office of Economic Development (FCOED) created a minority outreach program for all minority businesses in Frederick County.
 The goal of the program was to bring together the minority business community and develop a strong platform for businesses to start, locate and grow.
 FCOED developed the first Minority Business Leaders Program and the Minority Business Executive Development Class, in partnership with Hood College and Mount St. Mary's University.
 In addition, FCOED held monthly networking events, recognition events, business driven seminars and presentations and provided marketing assistance.
 In 2020, the program expanded with new initiatives and a new name, EmPOWER program.

 EmPOWER’s mission is to create an environment of economic inclusion in Frederick County that supports all business owners, regardless of race, ethnicity, gender, sexual orientation, ability or religion.
-The EmPOWER program has been developed to include resources, educational opportunities, business directory and networking events that support, teach and connect underrepresented local business owners.
+The EmPOWER program has been developed to include resources, educational opportunities and networking events that support, teach and connect underrepresented local business owners.

 EmPOWER seeks to serve underrepresented business owners.
 We include business community members who are: